Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 What about your COGS?

-Yes, you can connect your Amazon account to QuickBooks in three different ways:
+Yes, you can connect your Amazon account to QuickBooks Online in three different ways:

 1. Using a specialized accounting automation like A2X